gvwilson/thirdbit/src/fiction/iffy/index.md

 that clung to the corridor's wall.
 "C'mon, c'mon, c'mon," she muttered.
 Doctor Johel must have been told by now that she had left her room.
-Marines or Aussie sailors or some of the sentry bots would surely be on their way.
+Marines or sentry bots would surely be on their way.
 Why couldn't she—

 There.